AkibDa/frontend/README.md

-# 🌱 GreenPlate Frontend
+# 🌱 GreenPlate

 **Sustainable Food Waste Reduction Platform**

-A React-based web application that connects students and staff with surplus cafeteria food, reducing waste and promoting sustainability.
+A React-based mobile application that connects students and staff with surplus cafeteria food, reducing waste and promoting sustainability.

 ## ✨ Features